Wynn Chamberlain: Later life

 In 1970, Chamberlain left the underground scene and the art world behind.
 He burned his paintings and left for India with his wife and children.
 The family were to live there for five years – in the Terai with a Tantric yogi, in the village of Kollur in Karnataka, and in Bangalore, in an old colonial mansion once owned by Arthur Wellesley.
 On their return to the United States in 1975, they bought land in California's Mendocino County, lived in a tent for three years, built their house and grew most of their own food.
 It was during this time that Chamberlain became a novelist.
 His first novel, Gates of Fire, was published by Grove Press in 1978.
 Gates of Fire, like his third novel, Then Spoke the Thunder, is set in India.

-As of 2009 Chamberlain was living in Marrakech, Morocco.
+As of 2009 Chamberlain was living in Marrakesh, Morocco.

 Chamberlain died in New Delhi, India, of heart failure on 27 November 2014, at the age of 87.